 Can you give me some examples, Jim?

-- I’m also thinking of that fantastic recent example, where a small business that ‘doesn’t do social media’ is a social marketing star in their local area.
+- I’m thinking of that wonderful example, where a small business that ‘doesn’t do social media’ is a social marketing star in their target marketplace area.
 Read it here: This creative marketing idea costs nothing and is super effective.

 - And the art supplies store, which hosts crafting evenings or talks from local artists.